project8/honeybee/README.md

 Note:
 - Calibrations are applied at run-time, enabling retrospective updates.
-- _Identity_ calibration can be used for channel mapping.
+- Identity calibration can be used for channel mapping.
 - Calibration can be also used for decoding (unpacking of packed bits etc).

-All the entries in the config file can be put under a conditional block (`valid_if`), enabling time-dependent calibration and mapping.
+All the entries in the config file can be placed under a conditional block (`valid_if`), enabling time-dependent calibration and mapping.
 ```
 #         module:
 #           id: { name: ThrmCpl, label: Thermocouple }